This goes beyond mere numbers. The political climate in Jamaica is gaining heat!

 A few decades ago, some of these countries had robust economies.
 Sugar, banana, coffee, poultry, and bauxite companies, as well as a variety of other businesses, were critical to the area’s economic existence.

-These jobs served as an economic engine, providing a safety net for what would have been the middle-class today, which no longer exists, as well as others from a local mom and pop store strategically tucked on a tight road.
+These jobs served as an economic engine, providing a safety net for what would have been the middle class today, which no longer exists, as well as others from a local mom-and-pop store strategically tucked on a tight road.

 Photo by Skitterphoto

-Taking from Peter to Pay Paul:A fine line to walk in terms of their own economic servitude:
+Taking from Peter to Pay Paul: A fine line to walk in terms of their own economic servitude:

-COVID-19, according to economists, has caused a threefold economic shock when compared to the 2008 financial crisis.
+According to analysts, COVID-19 has created a twofold economic shock compared to the 2008 financial crisis.

-According to the IOM UN Migration, visiting and spending outside protected tourist zones is comparable to direct remittance, with nations such as Haiti, the Dominican Republic, Guyana, and Jamaica accounting for almost (USD 10 Billion) annually.
-However, as a result of the worldwide shock, that number has been lowered as well.
+According to the IOM UN Migration, visiting and spending outside protected tourist zones is comparable to direct remittance, with countries like Haiti, the Dominican Republic, Guyana, and Jamaica accounting for almost USD 10 billion yearly.However, due to the worldwide shock, this number has also decreased.

 Since the pandemic, commodity prices have risen globally, as have the prices of building materials and even school supplies.